 Step 1 – Wet the horse from the hooves up

-You can either use a hose or sponge soaked in water in wetting your horse.
+You can either use a hose or sponge soaked in water to wet your horse.
 Some horses do not like getting hosed down, so this is something you should consider.

 Step 2 – Don’t use shampoo for sensitive areas

-Do not put soap in cleaning the face.
-If the face is really dirty, constantly replenish your bucket with clean water.
+If their face is really dirty, constantly replenish your bucket with clean water.
 Repeat this as many times as necessary in order to get your horse’s face clean.
-You can tell that this horse on the left did not like getting soap in his eyes!
+You can tell that this horse below did not like getting soap in his eyes!

 Be very delicate and also remember to keep your eye out for any abnormalities.
 Don’t use the cloth or cotton wool that you’ve used for this for anything else as it can transfer harmful bacteria.